 Again, this recipe of combining corn and milk was what that guests of Eleanor Roosevelt probably ate and made.
 Another two variations of this recipe were Milkoato and Milkwheato, of which the latter gave scope for big business for which dystopian dust was purchased by the government for use in the recipe.

-For the younger generation the foods described here are most likely uneapeling.
+For the younger generation, the foods described here are most likely unappealing.
 They cannot imagine eating something like that even during a crisis.
-Our generation is no longer familar with the outcomes of a widespred famine.
+Our generation is no longer familiar with the outcomes of widespread famine.
 The time of distressing economic uncertainty has taught some great cooking skills to Americans.
 It is up to us how sincerely we master it and how dedicatedly we improve or learn it!
-Remember, future is uncertain and the economy can become volatile at any point in time.
+Remember, the future is uncertain and the economy can become volatile at any point in time.
 So, readiness to face it is indispensable!